steven-wj-wu/qt5_cross_compilation_pi4b_survey/README.md

 export XAUTHORITY=/home/steven/.Xauthrity
 export XDG_SESSION_TYPE=x11
 ```
-with these settings, the release file can be excuted by ssh command.
+with these settings, the release file can be excuted by ssh command from PC.
 To release the file to Pi directly, should change the settings in QT project.
 1.  select Projects in left menu of QT creator.
 2.  select Details of Run Enviroments -> select Batch Edit and input below commands:
 ```